buraksezer/olric/README.md

 ## Atomic Operations

 Normally, write operations in Olric is performed by the partition owners.
-However, atomic operations are guarded by a fine-grained lock implementation which can be found under `internal/locker`.
+However, atomic operations are being guarded by a fine-grained lock implementation which can be found under `internal/locker`.
+This package is provided by the [Docker](https://github.com/moby/moby).

-You should know that Olric is an AP product.
-So Olric may return inconsistent results in the case of network partitioning.

-`internal/locker` is provided by the [Docker](https://github.com/moby/moby).
+**Important note about consistency:**

+You should know that Olric is a PA/EC (see [Consistency and Replication Model](#consistency-and-replication-model)) product.
+So if your network is stable, all the operations on key/value pairs are performed by a single cluster member.
+It means that you can be sure about the data atomicity when your network is stable but it's also important to know that you shouldn't trust a computer network.
+If you cannot tolerate losing strong consistency under network partitioning, you need to use a different tool for atomic operations.

+See [Fallacies of distributed computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) and [Hazelcast and the Mythical PA/EC System](https://dbmsmusings.blogspot.com/2017/10/hazelcast-and-mythical-paec-system.html) for more insight on this topic.

 ### Incr